Everything You Need to Know About Arriving in a New Zealand Airport

 For more packing advice for New Zealand see…

 The Passenger Arrival Card

 You’ve packed your bag like a boss, avoiding any prohibited items, and are ready to declare any restricted items.
 You have a visa for New Zealand and your passport and you’re on your flight to New Zealand.
 During your flight, you will be given a Passenger Arrival Card for New Zealand.
-This is a legal document which you must complete and hand to Customs once you arrive in a New Zealand airport.
+This is a legal document which you must complete and hand to Customs once you arrive at a New Zealand airport.
 The Passenger Arrival Card is the first case where you will declare any risk items.
 You will also have to fill out some personal details, your intentions in New Zealand, list any other countries you have recently been to, circle what type of visa you have, as well as some quick character questions.

 Get familiar with the document by taking a look at a copy of the Passenger Arrival Card.
 As you will see, the document is mostly easy “yes” or “no” questions.

 Wahoo!
 You’ve landed in New Zealand!
 Once you have exited the plane, the next process is to go through Passport Control in the form of an Immigration Officer or by using the eGate.